About

 “For me, the standout performance was that of Indyana Schneider – a gloriously accomplished Feste.
 Her detached amusement at the increasingly ludicrous events playing out before her perfectly mirrored our own.
 Rarely can such a gifted singer have donned the mantel of Olivia’s fool, adding a glorious extra dimension to the characterisation.”

-She studied her MA (Oper) at the Hochschule für Musik in Hannover, Germany, with Marina Sandel and Anne Champert.
-During her studies, Indyana sang in masterclasses with: Katie Mitchell, Dame Emma Kirkby, Andreas Scholl, Steven Langridge, James Conlon, and Jonathan Swinard.
+Indyana has sung in masterclasses with: Katie Mitchell, Dame Emma Kirkby, Andreas Scholl, Steven Langridge, James Conlon, Dame Ann Murray, and Jonathan Swinard.

 After graduating, Indyana began her professional career singing the title role in Carmen with Kentish Opera in 2018.
 This was followed by a series of Early-Music roles with New Chamber Opera, working closely with Michael Burden and Steven Devine.
 For her roles in Haydn’s Il Mondo della Luna and Händel’s Il Pastor Fidel, she was praised in Opera Magazine: